 Getting divorced is, generally, an emotionally painful experience, and more so if children are involved.
-It used to be that ‘fault’ featured in the divorce proceedings, but of course all this does is embitter parties even more.
+It used to be that ‘fault’ featured in the divorce proceedings, but of course all this does – trying to establish who is at fault – is embitter parties even more.
 Nowadays, a court may only grant a decree of divorce on grounds of the irretrievable breakdown of the marriage, or because one party is mentally ill or continually unconscious.

 - It is a criminal offence to make known in public, or to publish, any particulars of a divorce action (i.e. the legal proceedings) or any information which comes to light in the course of the divorce action (whether in court or not) except:

 - the fact that a divorce action is pending; and

 - the judgment or order of the Court.1

 - proceedings relating to the enforcement or variation of any order made in terms of the Divorce Act; and